Sichao-Li/sichao-li.github.io/_pages/about.md

 Research interests
 ======
-I have a broad interest in both Explainable AI(XAI) and applied machine learning in the scientific domain, e.g. material science, physics, and chemistry.
+I have a broad interest in both Explainable AI(XAI) and applied machine learning in the scientific domain, e.g. material science, physics, and chemistry, aka Ai4Science : )
 - Rashomon set exploration and explanation in general tasks
 - Integrating domain knowledge into the modeling process
 - Screening MXenes for high-capacity energy storage materials